This topic documents how to get started with the Python SDK, and links to reference information on all of the supported features.

 Next, import the LaunchDarkly client in your application code:

 The Python SDK uses an SDK key.
 Keys are specific to each project and environment.
-They are available from Project settings, on the Environments list.
+They are available on the SDK keys page under Settings.
 To learn more about key types, read Keys.

 After you install and import the SDK, create a single, shared instance of ldclient.
 Specify your SDK key here to authorize your application to connect to a particular environment within LaunchDarkly.